jpfiset/draft-jpfiset-attestationkey-eku/draft-jpfiset-lamps-attestationkey-eku.md

 environment (see {{!RFC9334}}).

 An Attestation Key must be associated with the "digital signing" key usage, as any other keys used to performed digital signature.
+No other key usage should be assigned to an Attestation Key.

 Furthermore, an Attestation Key MUST adhere to the following constraints:

 * An Attestation Key SHOULD be used by an Attester only to digitally sign evidence that the Attester can observe in the target environment.
 The Attester SHOULD NOT use the